 Scuba divers sometimes wonder what would happen if they get left behind like in movies such as the Open Water film that came out in 2003.
 In which, two scuba divers get left behind in the open water.
 In the movie due to a miss count by the divemaster, the divers are left behind to survive sharks and other problems.

-Through this article, we are going to see whether getting left behind is something you only see in movies or if it is something that really happens.
+In his post, we are going to see whether getting left behind is something you only see in movies or if it is something that really happens.

 There is a number of reasons a scuba diver might get left behind.
 It is true that there is no risk-zero.
 Some divers get left behind every year.
 If you are not being cautious, it can happen to you.
 But it is also true that the dive teams have procedures to prevent this.